leylabmpi/SynTracker/README.md

   --coverage [blast_coverage]
                     Minimal blast coverage (optional, default=70)

-  --save_intermediate
-                    Saves R intermediate data structures for debugging purposes (by default, they are not saved).

   --no_seed         Set no seed for the subsampling of n regions per pairwise (optional).
                     This means that the average synteny scores may change between SynTracker runs due to the subsampling.